-Further improvements in the company's cost structure are unlikely, given the changes which have already been made to reduce costs in all areas across the company and the longer term objective to improve product quality.
+Management has continued its efforts to control costs by making improvements in its production practices and in the sourcing of raw materials.
+Further improvements in the company's cost structure are unlikely, given the changes which have already been made to reduce costs in all areas across the company.